 Measuring Quality: Curricula

-An evidence-based, integrated, and comprehensive curriculum is essential for promoting children's learning.
+A research-based, integrated, and comprehensive curriculum is essential for promoting children's learning.

-Timeline for Use of Approved Curriculum
+Timeline for Use of Vetted Curriculum

 Reviewing Your Program’s Curriculum

 The curriculum review process is managed by the VDOE.
 You can find information on the Early Childhood Curriculum and Instruction webpage.

 To find the most up-to-date list of approved curricula, please visit the Early Childhood Curriculum and Instruction webpage.